periclesrocha/MyKindOfMusic/README.md

 </p>

 > NOTE: Streamlit supports two most recent versions of the following browsers: Google Chrome, Firefox, Microsoft Edge, and Safari.
 For more information, please refer to https://docs.streamlit.io/knowledge-base/using-streamlit/supported-browsers.

+## Credits  <a name="credits"></a>
+This project is used for educational purposes only.
+It was built as a class project for the CS 410 Text Information Systems fall 2021 class taught at the University of Illinois at Urbana-Champaign.

+It uses the following resources:
+- Lyrics databse: obtained from the Open Lyrics Database project: https://github.com/Lyrics/lyrics

 ## Appendix <a name="appendix"></a>
 ### Appendix A: software usage tutorial presentation <a name="appendixa"></a>